ctz/ctz.github.com/_posts/2017-07-19-measuring-test-coverage-of-rust-programs.md

 # Reporting to coveralls.io

-One nice thing that kcov made easy was uploading coverage data to coveralls.io.
+One nice thing that kcov made easy was [uploading coverage data to coveralls.io][coveralls].
 I found the `coveralls-lcov` ruby gem did a fine job of this:

 ```bash